 Thailand is where I'm based, and it's where I send most guys first.
 It's cheap, the food is incredible, the beaches are real, and the people are some of the chillest on earth.
 The cost of living is low enough that a modest income goes a long way, and there's a huge, established expat scene so you're not figuring it out alone.

 The one rule that runs the whole country: as long as you bring in the cash, you're good.
 Show up with income and Thailand treats you well.
 Show up broke and it'll chew you up like anywhere else.
-If you want the full breakdown, I wrote a whole guide on moving to Thailand and one on living in Thailand.
+If you want the full breakdown, I wrote a whole guide on moving to Thailand and one on living in Thailand, plus a head-to-head with its closest rival in Philippines vs Thailand.
+And the cost of living in Thailand is the number that makes it all work.

 Best for: almost everyone, especially first-timers.

-Best for: guys who want maximum dollar stretch and a less crowded scene.
+Best for: guys who want maximum dollar stretch in cheap Southeast Asia.

 3. China: the Most Underrated, and It Pays the Most